Beginner intro (2 minutes)

 Mention gating notes

-mentionPatternsare case-insensitive safe regex patterns; invalid patterns and unsafe nested-repetition forms are ignored.- Surfaces that provide explicit mentions still pass; patterns are a fallback.
+mentionPatternsare case-insensitive safe regex patterns; invalid patterns and unsafe nested-repetition forms are ignored (with a warning).- Pattern precedence:

-agents.list[].groupChat.mentionPatterns(useful when multiple agents share a group). - Mention gating is only enforced when mention detection is possible (native mentions or
+agents.list[].groupChat.mentionPatterns(useful when multiple agents share a group) overridesmessages.groupChat.mentionPatterns; when neither is set, patterns are derived from the agent identity name/emoji. - Mention gating is only enforced when mention detection is possible (native mentions or

 mentionPatternsare configured). - Allowlisting a group or sender does not disable mention gating; set that group’s